 To avoid system and application reinstallation and finish data transfer simultaneously, you need the best free disk cloning software—AOMEI Backupper Standard.
 You can benefit a lot from its powerful functions:

-For more and more people choose SSDs as their main hard drives, I’ll show you how to replace C drive with SSD using AOMEI Backupper in the coming part.
+For more and more people choose SSDs as their main hard drives, I’ll show you how to change C drive with SSD using AOMEI Backupper in the coming part.

 How to replace C drive with SSD in Windows efficiently

 ● Connect the target SSD to your computer and make sure it is detected.
 It is recommended to connect the SSD internally if there is an extra SSD slot inside your computer.